Moskov-1/MEME_Filter_AI/README.md

 - Embeds meme content using CLIP (Contrastive Language–Image Pre-training) from OpenAI.
 - Supports search via natural language queries (e.g., `"spongebob meme"` or `"crying baby"`).
 - Evaluates relevance by comparing CLIP text/image embeddings.
+- **Shows a comparison for search with both memes + text and search with only memes.**

 > ⚠️ Current limitation: The Imgflip API mostly provides memes **without overlaid text**, which reduces performance.
 To get the best results, use memes **with visible text**.